11 Kitchen Renovation Mistakes to Avoid

 Remember, your Project Manager has to be three steps ahead but can only do so with your concrete decisions.

-Many of the decisions you are or will agonize over, like the color of your countertop, the cabinet, and the faucets and tubs in your master bath, won't matter that much once you are living in your house.
+Many of the decisions you are or will agonize over, like the color of your countertop, the cabinet, and the faucets and tubs in your master bath, won't matter much once you live in your house.

 Get the flow and lifestyle right and be willing to compromise on some finishes and product choices.

-4. Overpaying for Cabinets and Underpaying for Cabinet Designers
+4. Overpaying for Cabinets and Underpaying Cabinet Designers

 Living rooms and bedrooms are much easier.